Code Review Guide

 If the pull request needs specific attention, one of the tagged committers/contributors should give the final approval.

-In this step, we check if a contribution folllows the agreed upon approach from the previous discussion in Jira or the mailing lists.
+In this step, we check if a contribution folllows the agreed upon approach from the previous discussion in GitHub or the mailing lists.

-This question should be answerable from the Pull Request description (or the linked Jira) as much as possible.
+This question should be answerable from the Pull Request description (or the linked GitHub Issue) as much as possible.

 We recommend to check this before diving into the details of commenting on individual parts of the change.